OTC herbal remedies directed at the lymphatic system led to significant relief from physical symptoms and aided in mold detox.

 What a backed-up lymph system can feel like

 I went looking for other ways to reduce inflammation in the brain’s blood vessels and found boswellin, which is related to frankincense and smells like incense.
 I took that for a couple of days and was rewarded with splitting headaches, jaw pain, and facial swelling.
 Various mold avoidance forum discussions had mentioned the burden that detox puts on the lymph system, so I bought four lymph-cleansing herbal tinctures with the intention of rotating them.
 I started with burbur, which worked so well that I stayed with that for several years until it disappeared from stores.
-(I just found it again on the NutraMedix website, duh.)
+(I finally found it again on the NutraMedix website.)
 The red root, cleavers, and a combination tonic did not impress me as much at the time, but I use cleavers now with good results.

 Effects of the lymph-cleansing herb burbur